 Medicare Part B and Cancer

 Part B should cover some cancer screenings, like breast and prostate cancer.
 It is important to have cancer screenings done when you have no cancer symptoms, this way your healthcare provider can find cancer early while it is easy to treat or cure.
-Once symptoms appear, the cancer may have grown and spread, making it harder to treat.
+Once symptoms appear, cancer may have grown and spread, making it harder to treat.

 Medicare Part D and Cancer